The public charging stations

 Unlike conventional gas pumps, electric charging stations do not always display prices.

-per kW/h.
+They may charge by the minute or per kW/h.
 Elsewhere, it is a combination of both or sometimes a flat fee that does not take into account the quantity of energy you have charged.

-There are also free terminals, located in some car parks or shops, allowing
+There are also free terminals, located in some car parks or shops, allowing customers to recharge while shopping.

 The payment methods